Phnom Penh to Sihanoukville: Van, Taxi, Bus, Flight & Train

-Tickets cost 7-8 USD one way and the trip takes about 7 hours, mainly because they cannot drive as fast as the mini busses and stop several times along the way to let passengers exit and enter.
+Tickets cost 7-8 USD one way and the trip takes about 7 hours, mainly because they cannot drive as fast as the mini busses and stop several times along the way to let passengers get off and get in.

 About 60-70 USD one way.
-It’s cheaper if you take one from the airport (see below) because it’s out of the city and you’ll save much time by avoiding to drive through all the dense traffic in the center (often as long as 1 hour).
+It can be cheaper if you take one from the airport (see below) because it’s out of the city and you’ll save much time by avoiding to drive through all the dense traffic in the center (often as long as 1 hour).

 The train serving the route Phnom Penh – Kampot – Sihanoukville has recently started operating again – after a break of 14 years.
 There is one daily departure in each direction, the one way fare is 7 USD and the trip takes about 7 hours.
 You can check the current timetables on the official website of the Royal Railway.